lsst-dm/jenkins-dm-jobs/seeds/README.md

      in the UI.
 This will bring you to a new page, click on 'releases' to see the installation name and options.
    * See [Plugin Upgrade Troubleshooting](#plugin-upgrade-troubleshooting)
-     if the pod does not spin up.
+     for help with common plugin upgrade problems.

-* The second way to update the plugins is __not recommended for production__ as updating plugins in the UI can cause breaking changes and discrepencies between the helm chart.
+* The second way to update the plugins is via the UI.
+This is __not recommended for production__ as updating plugins in the UI can cause breaking changes and discrepancies between the UI and the helm values config.

    * Check in the UI if there are any
      `breaking upgrades/additional dependencies`